AlAliMazen/Insights/README.md

-🚀 **merit & beyond** STILL NOT DONE
-- tablet views
-- Custom 404
-- Profile Page
-- Login
-- Register
-- Forgot Password

-# Information Architecture [DONE]
+# Information Architecture
-🚨**Required**

 ## Entity Relationship Diagram
-🚨**Required**

 For designing and planning my Entities (Models) which are reflected in the database for this project I have used [Quick DBD Online Tool](https://www.quickdatabasediagrams.com/) in the basic plan.

 ![Database Tables](static/assets/README/Database_tables.png)

-## Database Choice [DONE]
+## Database Choice
-🚨**Required**

 I have used PostgreSQL indicated and recommended by Code Institute.
 First I have set up a database connection using the CI recommendations and link it int he Project env.py as DATABASE_URL.
 It is not possible to check this file as it is added in the .gitignore for security reasons.

-## Data Models [DONE]
+## Data Models
-🚨**Required**

 The Database is made of the following entities (Tables):

-1- Author : can be added by a created by user or Admin.
+1. Author : can be added by a created by user or Admin.
 Client can add many authors even if they still didn't have red their books. **One** authors can write **One or Many** book/s.
 Admin on the backend can approve the client author and make it available in the dropdown page for other clients.

 Author Entity has the following Columns:

 ![Author Table](static/assets/README/author_tbl.png)

-2- Category : can be added by a created by user or Admin.
+2. Category : can be added by a created by user or Admin.
 Clients can add new Category which is not included in the dropdown list in order to categorize the book later on.
 This Model has Many-to-One relationship to Book entity.
 Many books can be categorized under one category.
 The entity is quiet simple and it has a only two columns in addition to its ID.
 These Columns are category name and category description.
 It is supposed to be used for future purposes.

 Category table has the following structure:

 ![Category Table](static/assets/README/Category_tbl.png)

-3- Book : This is the main entity used across website.
+3. Book : This is the main entity used across website.
 Books can be added.
 This table makes use of Author, Category, User, Review, Likes and Rating table.
 Thus, its relation as as following based on other entities:

   - Many-to-One  : With Author table
   - Many-to-One  : With User who added the book